junxit/us-congress-bills-115/metadata.md

 - 2018-07-12 — Rule provides for consideration of H.R.
 50 and H.R.
 3281.
 Rule provides for consideration of H.R.
 50 under a structured rule and H.R.3281 under a closed rule.
 Each measure is allowed one motion to recommit with or without instructions.
 - 2018-07-12 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2018-07-12 — The previous question was ordered pursuant to the rule.
+- 2018-07-16 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.